lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 ## Installation Guide

 The app is deployed to a Streamlit interface, so to use the app, no installation is required.
-Simply launch the link at the top of the README.
+Simply launch the link at the top of the README.md

 ---